IoTCard/IoTOS/README.en.md

 - [x] The usage and life cycle compensation algorithm is perfect;
 - [x] Home page stats improved;

+## V1.2.1 update log

+- [x] Added a modifiable data carousel to the login page;
+- [x] The login page adds the domestic commonly used operator platform website, the international platform operator website, and about-IoTOS link;
+- [x] The login page adds platform capability descriptions, open protocol descriptions, and product series descriptions;
+- [x] Added notifications for adapting the mobile terminal system to issue announcements through [IoTOS-IM](https://gitee.com/chinaiot/iotos-im) after logging in;
+- [x] Optimize the default language of the login interface to 'Chinese';

 # 5. Contact us